AckerlyXu/heima/articles/virtual-machines/windows/ps-hybrid-cloud-test-env-lob.md

 ![](./media/ps-hybrid-cloud-test-env-lob/virtual-machines-windows-ps-hybrid-cloud-test-env-lob-ph1.png)

 ## Phase 2: Configure the SQL server computer (SQL1)
-From the Azure portal preview, start the DC2 computer if needed.
+From the Azure Portal, start the DC2 computer if needed.

 Next, create a virtual machine for SQL1 with these commands at an Azure PowerShell command prompt on your local computer.
 Prior to running these commands, fill in the variable values and remove the < and > characters.